Caparisun/Linear_Regression_Project/README.md

 ## Conclusion

 We do believe that the model is quite sufficient, but can't be used solely to predict the actual sales price of a home without viewing the home in reality.
-Variables that have a high impact on prices like the neighborhood and location were not scored in the dataset and are therefore excluded from the model.
+This is due to the large RSME error in the model.
+Additionally, variables that have a high impact on real estate prices like the neighborhood, location, and urban development were not scored in the dataset and are therefore excluded from the model.

-To increase the precision of the model, additional to-do's would be further removal of outliers and finding a normalization algorithm that can be applied in a model-beneficiary way.
+To increase the precision of the model, the variables that include mostly zero values have to be resampled and balanced.
+We also assume that binning more values into groups could increase accuracy.
-We also kept duplicates in the dataset, assuming that the trend of price development would lead to higher precision.
-In a further iterations, we would remove those.
 Another topic that wasn't checked was typos.
-We just assumed these values were unique, which probably skewed the data.
+We just assumed all values were unique, which is likely untrue.

-The data is prone to overfitting, therefore we want to remind being cautious of overfitting the data and increasing the number of false positives.

 ## Insights using Tableau

 The business had some questions about the relationship of the data and how it impacts prices over time.
-The questions and answers can be found [here](https://github.com/Caparisun/Linear_Regression_Project/tree/master/Tableau).
-To answer these questions quicker and easier, we created a CSV file that included headers and proper datatypes in the field, that can be detected by tableau.
-The challenge with this part was to not overload the visuals and make the information easy to consume.
-To achieve this, we decided to not create too many labels and comments in the visuals.
+We created a Tableau Public story for that, which can be found [here](https://public.tableau.com/profile/federico.giuliani#!/vizhome/Mid_Project_Data/StoryProject?publish=yes)

+A detailed overview of the questions and our answers can be found in the [Tableau-Folder](https://github.com/Caparisun/Linear_Regression_Project/tree/master/Tableau)

-You can view a preview of our Tableau story here:
+You can view a preview of our Tableau story below:

 <div class='tableauPlaceholder' id='viz1618994686440' style='position: relative'><noscript><a href='#'><img alt='Prediciting House Prices With Linear Regression - Data exploration and visualization ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Mi&#47;Mid_Project_Data&#47;StoryProject&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='Mid_Project_Data&#47;StoryProject' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Mi&#47;Mid_Project_Data&#47;StoryProject&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='de' /><param name='filter' value='publish=yes' /></object></div>